-The good news for most of you is this: when traveling from the U.S., you will not need to do any up-front work to visit 174 different countries of the world.
+The good news for most of you is this: when traveling on a U.S. passport, you will not need a visa to visit 143 different countries and territories of the world.

 Simply book travel to the desired country and show up on their doorstep (also known as Customs and Border Protection).
-They’ll probably ask you a few questions about your visit, and then simply stamp your visa into your passport book!
+They’ll probably ask you a couple of questions about your purpose of visit and your return date.

-In addition, some of the countries included in that 174 do require an on-site visa application.
+43 countries require a visa on arrival.
 This means that once you land, you will speak with a border agent who will process a visa on-site.